WordPress/wporg-documentation-2022/readme.md

 	yarn setup:wp
 	```

-1. (optional) There may be times when you want to make changes to the Parent theme and test them with the Main them.
+1. (optional) There may be times when you want to make changes to the Parent theme and test them with this theme.
 To do that:
 	1. Clone the Parent repo and follow the setup instructions in its `readme.md` file.
 	1. Create a `.wp-env.override.json` file in this repo
 	1. Copy the `themes` section from `.wp-env.json` and paste it into the override file.
 You must copy the entire section for it to work, because it won't be merged with `.wp-env.json`.